alleahsoleil/Applied_Machine_Learning/Project_3.md

 ![](popsum_biglr1.png)

+###### Difference between actual vs predicted populations
 ![](lr_big1.png)

 To validate this, I

-##### Five smaller subregions- Ad Daqahliyah, Al Buhayrah, Al Garbiyah, Kafr ash Shaykh, and Al Minufiyah
+#### Five smaller subregions- Ad Daqahliyah, Al Buhayrah, Al Garbiyah, Kafr ash Shaykh, and Al Minufiyah

+The figure below showcases the plot of the population sums of the five smaller subregions.

 ![](popsum_small1.png)

+When looking at the predicted populations for the linear regression model, it's interesting to note a couple of things.
+First, it should be noted that the model performed moderately well for most of the region, but has localized points in which it grossly underpredicts.

+###### Difference between actual vs predicted populations
 ![](lr_pred.png)